sbesada/python.math.expression.parser.pymep/README.md

 pymep can parse or evaluate math expressions.

 This algorithm does not use a decision tree.
-It is a recursive algorithm that is faster than decision trees
+It is a kind of Recursive ascent parser (https://en.wikipedia.org/wiki/Recursive_ascent_parser).
+In fact, it is LR parser (Left-Right Parser) without backtracking.
+This recursive algorithm is faster than decision trees

 Installation